Caffra67/DeadHeat/Protocols/Protocols.md

 # Telnet

 Its used to connect to virtual terminal of another computer.
-Telnet protocol is an apllication layer and operate at port **23**
+Telnet protocol is an apllication layer and operate at
+Port: **23**
 Data security: Cleartext

 ### Example